jmyung/website/content/ko/docs/setup/release/notes.md

 - Kubelet podresources API now provides the information about active pods only. ([#79409](https://github.com/kubernetes/kubernetes/pull/79409), [@takmatsu](https://github.com/takmatsu)) [SIG 노드]
 - Remove deprecated fields from .leaderElection in kubescheduler.config.k8s.io/v1alpha2 ([#87904](https://github.com/kubernetes/kubernetes/pull/87904), [@alculquicondor](https://github.com/alculquicondor)) [SIG 스케줄링]
 - Signatures on generated clientset methods have been modified to accept `context.Context` as a first argument.
 Signatures of generated Create, Update, and Patch methods have been updated to accept CreateOptions, UpdateOptions and PatchOptions respectively.
 Clientsets that with the previous interface have been added in new "deprecated" packages to allow incremental migration to the new APIs.
-The deprecated packages will be removed in the 1.21 release. ([#87299](https://github.com/kubernetes/kubernetes/pull/87299), [@mikedanese](https://github.com/mikedanese)) [SIG API Machinery, Apps, Auth, Autoscaling, CLI, Cloud Provider, 클러스터 라이프사이클, Instrumentation, Network, Node, Scheduling, Storage, Testing and Windows]
+The deprecated packages will be removed in the 1.21 release. ([#87299](https://github.com/kubernetes/kubernetes/pull/87299), [@mikedanese](https://github.com/mikedanese)) [SIG API Machinery, Apps, Auth, Autoscaling, CLI, Cloud Provider, 클러스터 라이프사이클, Instrumentation, Network, 노드, Scheduling, Storage, Testing, 윈도우]
 - The k8s.io/node-api component is no longer updated.
 Instead, use the RuntimeClass types located within k8s.io/api, and the generated clients located within k8s.io/client-go ([#87503](https://github.com/kubernetes/kubernetes/pull/87503), [@liggitt](https://github.com/liggitt)) [SIG 노드 and Release]

 ### Feature